hiphapa/blogs.snap-ci.com/_drafts/2015-04-02-continuous-deployment-strategies.md

 This makes rollback really simple and gives time to make sure that the new version works as expected before putting it live.

-# Canary Releases
+# Canary releases

 This is named after the "canary in a coal mine" metaphor.
-The metaphor originates from the times when miners used to carry caged canaries into the mines with them: if there were any dangerous gases (methane or carbon monoxide) in the mine, the canary would die before the levels of the gas reached levels hazardous to humans.
+The metaphor originates from the times when miners used to carry caged canaries into the mines with them: if there were any dangerous gases (methane or carbon monoxide) in the mine, the canary would die before the gas levels reached levels hazardous to humans.

 ![canary releases](/assets/images/screenshots/cd-strategies/canary.png){: .screenshot .big}